scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 :cite:`quinonero2008dataset`.

-``popmon`` is primarily interested in monitoring the distributions of features :math:`p(x)` and label :math:`p(y)`, for trained classifiers, the data in deployment ideally resembles the training data.
+``popmon`` is primarily interested in monitoring the distributions of features :math:`p(x)` and labels :math:`p(y)` for monitoring trained classifiers.
+These data in deployment ideally resembles the training data.
 However, the package can be used more widely, for instance by monitoring interactions between features and the label, or the distribution of model predictions.